 - Customer First Attitude

-Some of the shirts I was buying from Banana Republic were priced higher in the store’s computer system than what was on the tag.
+Some of the shirts I was buying from the Banana Republic were priced higher in the store’s computer system than what was on the tag.
 The store manager found that the shirts had been mistagged and she had a choice i.e. turn the customer away to preserve the store profits or take the hit and ensure customer satisfaction.

 It did not take even a moment’s hesitation for her to edit the already deeply discounted price even further and ensure that the customer (me) did not leave dis-satisfied for their mistake.
 Giving front facing staff the authority to ensure customer satisfaction is an important quality for Indian retailers to emulate.